-Defaulted loans are immediately moved to stage 3 and aren't subjected to transferring to the previous stages.
+Defaulted loans are immediately moved to stage 3.

 Definition of default

 Default status is assigned/applied to the loan if one of the following events occur:

 - a) 91 days past due; - b) Death or disappearance of the debtor or co-debtor; - c) Destruction or disappearance of collateral; - d) Bankruptcy or liquidation of the business (Relevant in case of business loans).